The Ultimate Guide to Museums in Charlotte

 Neighborhood: Uptown

 The artwork here is more than painting and photography.
-It’s film.
-Theater.
-Dance.
-Literature.
-Lectures.
-Discussions.
-All of it celebrates the contributions of artists of African American and African descent.
+It’s film, theater, dance, literature, lectures and discussions.
+All of it celebrates the contributions of African-Americans and Africans who have influenced American culture.

 McColl Center for Art + Innovation